 Trip Cancellation and Cancel for Any Reason coverage are two of the most popular benefits used by travelers.
 Even if you aren’t taking a “dream vacation”, you still want to protect your trip cost.
 Every plan is different and will have a varying list of covered reasons for standard trip cancellation insurance.

 If you are concerned that the reasons listed as covered reasons to cancel may not be enough, consider optional Cancel for Any Reason coverage when choosing a plan, if you are eligible.
 Standard trip cancellation for a covered reason can reimburse up to 100% of the trip cost, Cancel for Any Reason reimburses up to 75% of the trip cost for cancellation due to any reason at least two days prior to departure.
 This benefit must be purchased within 7-21 days of your initial trip payment.

 Baggage Loss, Delay or Damage

 - Your baggage or covered personal items are lost or stolen while traveling

 - Baggage is delayed by the airline for the minimum time allowed on the plan

-- Baggage arrives damaged to destination or to home
+- Baggage arrives damaged to your destination or home

 When you are counting heads, your mind may not always be focused on luggage.
 When the unfortunate happens – like losing a bag during the trip – your travel insurance is there to help.
 Available assistance services may be able to help reunite you with your bag, if possible.

-If your bags are delayed by your airline on your outward journey, leaving you and your family without basic necessities for the minimum allowed time on your plan, you will be able to file a claim for reimbursement of those items you purchased, so save your receipts.
-The coverage amount on your plan is typically per person, not per plan – so keep that in mind.
+If your bags are delayed by your airline on your outward journey, leaving you and your family without necessities for a number of hours specified on your plan, you will be able to file a claim for reimbursement for replacement items you purchased, so save your receipts.
+The coverage amount on your policy is typically per person, not per plan – so keep that in mind.

 Emergency Travel Medical